imAIgene-Dream3D/BEHAV3D/README.md

-# BEHAV3D
+# BEHAV3D Explorer

-BEHAV3D is a tool for analyzing how cells behave in 3D microscopy images: no coding required, built for biologists.
+BEHAV3D Explorer is a tool for analyzing how cells behave in 3D microscopy images: no coding required, built for biologists.

 It works with pretty much any 3D microscopy data, for example 3D live co-cultures or intravital microscopy, and turns your raw movies into quantitative, cell-by-cell readouts.
 Here's the kind of analysis you can get out of it: